Billy Dale’s Self-portrait

 Norman Rockwell painting his self-portrait

 While the saying “a picture is worth a thousand words” rings true, very few pictures capture a lifetime of words.
-I have such a painting nicely framed in my office.
-It’s a painting completed in 1970 that I didn’t know existed until 2014—a painting of a football play inspired by the perspective of former Longhorn football player and renowned artist Ragan Gennusa.
+I have a painting like that nicely framed in my office.
+It’s a painting completed in 1970 that I didn’t know existed until 2014—a football play inspired by the perspective of former Longhorn football player and renowned artist Ragan Gennusa.

-While the story shared by this painting is personal to me, it’s important to note that recovering mentally from a sports injury is part of the lives of many former student-athletes.
+While the story this painting tells is personal to me, it’s important to note that mental recovery from a sports injury is part of the lives of many former student-athletes.
 Every year, countless athletes experience injuries that permanently alter their life path.
 My story is only one of many.

 A player from the mid-1960s football team called me in 2014 and said,